fallen-icarus/cardano-swaps/Tests.md

   - [x] Fail if swapBeacon /= Nothing.

 ### Swap
-- [x] No beacons allowed in input.
+- [x] No swap utxos with reference scripts allowed in swap tx.
 - [x] All swap input prices must be > 0.
 - [x] All outputs to address must contain proper datum.
   - [x] Fail if output datum is not inline.